worlddynamics/WorldDynamics.jl/docs/src/tutorial.md

 ### Coding the subsystem

-The file `subsystems.jl` starst with the decalaration of the variable `t`  with respect to which the derivatives have to be computed.
+The file `subsystems.jl` starts with the decalaration of the variable `t`  with respect to which the derivatives have to be computed.

 ```
 @variables t